 - You have the responsibility to disassemble before your move and reassemble after delivery, television, outdoor playground equipment, swing sets, ice makers and storage sheds, satellite dishes, radio antennas and any other items declared as non-standard that require disassembly.

 - You have the responsibility to arrange for the disconnecting/reconnecting of gas and/or electric washer/dryers.
-You also have the responsibility of draining water hoses and draining/filling waterbeds.
+You also have the responsibility of draining/filling waterbeds and draining water hoses.

-- You have the responsibility for arranging for the disassembling, reassembling, or servicing of articles that need services of a technician or special servicing or craftsman if your agency declines the third-party request.
-Examples of items include a hi-fi stereo or other electronic equipment, phonograph sets, gas dryers, wall units/room electric/pipe organs, hot tubs and pool tables.
+- You have the responsibility for arranging for the servicing, reassembling, or disassembling of articles that need services of a technician or special servicing or craftsman if your agency declines the third-party request.
+Examples of items include a hi-fi stereo, a grandfather clock or other electronic equipment, pool tables, hot tubs, electric/pipe organs, wall units/room, gas dryers, and phonograph sets.

-- You are responsible for the transportation costs to ship that portion of your HHG’s in excess of 18,000 pounds.
+- You are responsible for the transportation costs to ship that portion of your HHG’s in excess of your authorized weight.

 - You have the responsibility to be present or have your agent present when your goods are delivered to confirm from the original inventory listing that all boxes, furniture, and other items are accounted for and are received in the same condition as when they were picked up.
-You must immediately notify the carrier and annotate on the carrier’s delivery inventory listing all loss or damage that is readily visible as your goods are unloaded.
+You must immediately notify the carrier and annotate on the carrier’s delivery inventory listing all damage or loss that’s readily visible as your items are unloaded.